 Peter B. Dixon Scholarship is awarded to a worthy student or students at Nichols College who have financial need, with preference given to a student from Christian Brothers Academy of Lincroft, N.J., at the discretion of the Office of Student Financial Services.

-Ed Donahue '72 and Karen Jankowski Endowed Scholarship, named for a Nichols College trustee and his wife, is awarded to a returning commuter student from Dudley or the surrounding area who majors in accounting or finance.
+Ed Donahue '72 and Karen Jankowski Endowed Scholarship, two scholarships created by a Nichols College trustee and his wife, are awarded to returning commuter students from Dudley or the surrounding area who major in accounting or finance.